surfgreen/asyncKo/README.md

 # asyncKo

-Fork of the netmiko library updated to work with the Python 3.9 asyncio library.
+Netmiko library updated to work with asynchronous connections.

-This code is not operational but it will be soon.
-Check back in a few days for updates as this code will be updated frequently.
+This code is not yet operational but it will be soon.
+Check back for updates as this code will be updated frequently.